Vetting Developers at Lemon.io: Our Mighty Way

 With the rebranding came many crucial changes in the vetting and working processes.
 The reasons were multifold.
 First of all, the developer’s portrait changed.
 Lemon.io, as a vetting platform, started to look for devs who work not only with WordPress but with all the possible instruments and languages.
 The portrait of the customer has also changed.
 For the full-time projects, it was absolutely necessary to start choosing devs with all the necessary business soft skills, the ability to manage themselves, and the English good enough to find the lost password and coordinate the working processes leading to the potential digital hit.
 To select the right people, it’s crucial to adjust the selection criteria and mechanisms.

-After growing up, we realized we needed a real interview where we check communication, cooperation, and English proficiency skills.
+After growing up, we realized we needed a real interview where we checked communication, cooperation, and English proficiency skills.
 Besides, we started offering paid test tasks that took the dev 5-7 days to complete.
 It worked well, but we realized we needed separate departments corresponding to the clients’ and developers’ acquisition process.

 Ievgeniia Kruglova, Head of Talent Acquisition at Lemon.io